 Best Smart Doorbells Android Central 2021

 Whether you're in a house or apartment, making sure your home is safe while you're away is a key priority, and there's no better way to do that than with one of the best smart doorbells on this list.
 Our favorite smart doorbell that can deter thieves while providing you with peace of mind is the Nest Hello.
 But Nest isn't the only great smart doorbell available; we've compiled a list of eight of the best on the market!
 See which one works for you.

 - Best smart doorbell overall: Nest Hello

 - Best Smart Doorbell on a Budget: Ring Video Doorbell (2nd Gen)

-- Best Amazon Doorbell: Ring Video Doorbell Pro
+- Best Smart Doorbell for Alexa: Ring Video Doorbell Pro

 Best smart doorbell overall: Nest Hello

 I love this smart doorbell.
 It costs a little more than average, but you get plenty of features that make the price worth it.
 For one thing, you can set it up to give you alerts whenever it detects motion in specific areas of your yard.
 What's more, it has facial recognition abilities, so it can tell you if a particular friend is approaching before they even ring the bell.
 The camera operates at 1600x1200 with HDR for clear video quality.
 When the camera senses that it gets dark, it automatically switches to night vision.
 It's in grayscale, but it's clearer than many other cameras on the market.